Professor of Radio and Popular Music Studies

 - Jazz Studies

-Tim Wall researches into the production and consumption cultures around popular music and radio.
+Tim Wall researches into the production and consumption cultures around popular music, radio and other media.
 He is particularly interested in the way that technology can be utilised for creative solutions to challenges in music and radio enterprises, and how the activities of these industries create important regional cultures.
-His work is often collaborative, with other members of the centre or in cross-university projects.
+His work is often collaborative, with other members of the Birmingham Centre for Media and Cultural Research, or in cross-university projects.

-Many of his studies are historical - including Duke Ellington's late 1920s radio broadcasts, the birth of the transistor radio (with Dr Nick Webber), social dancing in the 1950s and 70s and the development of music radio - but he uses these insights as a means to understand contemporary technological and cultural change.
+Many of his studies are historical - including Duke Ellington's 1920s and 30s radio broadcasts, the birth of the transistor radio and personal listening (with Dr Nick Webber), social dancing in the 1950s and 70s and the long-term and recent development of music radio.
+He uses these insights as a means to understand contemporary technological and cultural change.
 So, his work also features studies of internet radio, and work with Andrew Dubber on online music sharing and the use of the internet for new forms of music practice.

 He believes passionately that research has to be useful outside the university and he has been involved in many knowledge exchange projects with companies, public bodies and community organisations.
 He undertakes ethnographic studies of community interactions on and off-line, interpreted through discourse analysis, combined with political economic and historical analysis of media organisations and fan practice.
-Recent studies of the mediation of popular music studies have been prominent in his work with Dr Paul Long, and in recent years he has been developing an important theme with Dr Simon Barber around jazz practice.
+Studies of the mediation of popular music studies have been prominent in his work with Dr Paul Long, he developed an important theme with Dr Simon Barber around jazz practice, and his recent collaborations with Dr Sarah Raine on the northern soul scene culminated in an edited book.

-Tim has published nearly 30 articles, chapters and books, and contributed to a similar number of international conferences.
-He has been co-chair of three Radio Conferences in the US, UK and Canada, and this year was invited keynote speaker at the International Radio Conference, University of Basque Country, in Bilbao, Spain.
+Tim has published over 50 articles, chapters and books, and contributed to a similar number of international conferences.
+He has been co-chair of three Radio Conferences in the US, UK and Canada, and an invited keynote speaker at international conferences.
 He has been able to apply his work with companies, public bodies and community organisations as diverse as the BBC, record companies and music festivals, and his achievements have been recognized by Research Councils UK, who have featured his work with Dubber, Long and Coley in their reports on research and knowledge transfer excellence.

 Tim Wall supervises doctoral students primarily in the area of popular music culture and radio studies.
 He is a leading international expert in these areas.
 You will be able to see from his biography, research outline and publication record that his own work covers a wide range from historical studies of twentieth century music culture, new forms of music and radio media and the distinctive forms of music radio in different countries.